prebid/Prebid.js/modules/yahoosspBidAdapter.md

         * data
         * ext

+# Integration Options
+The 'yahoossp' bid adapter supports 2 types of integration:
+1. dcn & pos DEFAULT (Site/App & Position targeting) - For Display partners/publishers.
+2. pubId (Publisher ID) - For legacy "oneVideo" AND New partners/publishers.
+**Important:** pubId integration (option 2) is only possible when your Seller account is setup for "Inventory Mapping".

+**Please Note:** Most examples in this file are using dcn & pos.

+## Who is currently eligable for "pubId" integration
+At this time, only the following partners/publishers are eligble for pubId integration:
+1. New partners/publishers that do not have any existing accounts on Yahoo SSP (aka: aol, oneMobile, oneDisplay).
+2. Video SSP (oneVideo) partners/publishers that
+   A. Do not have any display/banner inventory.
+   B. Do not have any existing accounts on Yahoo SSP (aka: aol, oneMobile, oneDisplay).

 # Mandaotory Bidder Parameters
+## dcn & pos (DEFAULT)
-The minimal requirements for the 'yahoossp' bid adapter to generate an outbound bid-request to our SSP are:
+The minimal requirements for the 'yahoossp' bid adapter to generate an outbound bid-request to our Yahoo SSP are:
 1. At least 1 adUnit including mediaTypes: banner or video
-2. **bidder.params** object must include
+2. **bidder.params** object must include:
-    A. **dcn:** SSP Site/App inventory parameter.
+    A. **dcn:** Yahoo SSP Site/App inventory parameter.
-    B. **pos:** SSP position inventory parameter.
+    B. **pos:** Yahoo SSP position inventory parameter.

-## Mandatory Parameters Example (Single banner adUnit);
+### Example: dcn & pos Mandatory Parameters (Single banner adUnit)
 ```javascript
 const adUnits = [{
     code: 'your-placement',